 Mark and Donna had wine made in barrel from the 2008 and 2009 vintages but it wasn’t up to their exacting quality standards so it was never bottled under their own label.
 Their first commercial releases were from the 2010 vintage.

-It is helpful when your winemaker is already familiar with and sources fruit from a specific vineyard.
-That vineyard is the Panek Vineyard located on the east side of Highway 29 just north of Deer Park Road.
+Pulido-Walker sources from the Panek Vineyard – a site that Thomas introduced them to.
+The Panek Vineyard is located on the east side of Highway 29 just north of Deer Park Road.
 The vineyard itself is valley floor but has a slight slope to it – and is very well drained.

 This wine is bottled with a red capsule – a reference to the types of aromas and flavors that this vineyard tends to consistently produce each year.
 Only 265 cases of this wine were bottled and it was already sold out at the time of our tasting.
 Mark and Donna continue to work with this vineyard – future vintages will be available – always in small amounts.